• Skip to primary navigation

 Suzanne Taylor, a Phi Beta Kappa, summa cum laude graduate of NYU, produces events, projects, and experiences that challenge the status quo and inspire us to realize that caring about each other is as important as caring about ourselves.

-Suzanne’s non-profit, Mighty Companions, hosts invitational gatherings at her West Hollywood home that’s a showcase for her post-impressionist paintings – she had a one-woman show.
+Suzanne’s non-profit, Mighty Companions, has hosted many invitational gatherings at her West Hollywood home that’s a showcase for her post-impressionist paintings – she had a one-woman show.
 And Suzanne wrote The Anybody Can Make It, Everybody Will Love It Cookbook, so the food is delicious.

 Suzanne Taylor